skrushinsky/kepler/README.md

 # Kepler

-.
-It is named in honor of
-*Johannes Kepler (1571-1630)*, German astronomer, mathematician, astrologer and natural philosopher.
+Library of core routines for practical astronomy.
+It is named in honor of *Johannes Kepler (1571-1630)*, German astronomer, mathematician, astrologer and natural philosopher.

 ## Features